AThokay/P8Apps/apps/gbridge/README.md

 Gadgetbridge
 =============

+For first time use you need to change watch name to Bangle.js.

+Enter this in left hand side of Espruino IDE `NRF.setAdvertising({}, { name:"Bangle.js",connectable:true });`

-This widget allows your Bangle.js to communicate with the Gadgetbridge app on an Android phone.
+This widget allows your P8 to communicate with the Gadgetbridge app on an Android phone.

 Download the [latest Gadgetbridge for Android here](https://f-droid.org/packages/nodomain.freeyourgadget.gadgetbridge/).